Tulbm/Stats-Notes/Math Stats 1/Moment Generating Functions.md

 $$
 m(t)=1+t\mu_{1}'+ \frac{t^2}{2!}\mu_{2}'+ \frac{t^3}{3!}\mu_{3}'+\dots
 $$
-Derivating removes the unwanted terms from the left, evaluating at $t=0$ eliminates everything from the right
+Taking the derivative removes the unwanted terms from the left, evaluating at $t=0$ eliminates everything from the right

 If $a$ and $b$ are constants:
 $$